 The legendary Tavern was one of the first Smithdown Road restaurants.
 Famous for their award-winning Full English Breakfast and extensive brunch menu, which includes free refills of tea and coffee, what’s less talked about is the restaurant’s evening offerings.

 But the Southern-style dinner menu is just as delectable as The Tavern’s breakfast dishes.
 Burgers, tacos, fajitas – it’s all there, plus their monster sharing platters for ravenous diners.

 621-625 Smithdown Rd L15 5AG

 Liverpool’s most beloved pizzeria sits at in the middle of Smithdown, wafting its freshly-baked pizza scents across Wavertree.
 You won’t find many typical toppings in here: instead, try the ox cheek and horseradish white pizza, the vegetarian’s dream Forrestor, or the New York deli pizza, which adds pastrami, gruyere, gherkins, sauerkraut and horseradish to make a big apple favourite.

 Their beer garden is the perfect spot for a bottle and a pizza on a summer’s evening.

 The Secret Place

 The entrance to The Secret Place lies behind an innocuous lime green door opposite the Asda.
 But through this inconspicuous entrance is a great little Italian restaurant that regulars have been raving about since it opened.
-Located in a unique, old building, The Secret Place is a glamorous edition to Smithdown’s food offering, with plush furnishings and atmospheric lighting.
+Located in a unique, old building, The Secret Place is a glamorous edition to the Smithdown Road restaurants offering, with plush furnishings and atmospheric lighting.

 321a Smithdown Rd L15 3JA